oxdc/jsonify_html/README.md

 </html>
 ```

-We want a well-structured data, presented as an object  in Python, or `JSON` for elsewhere.
+We want well-structured data, presented as an object  in Python, or `JSON` for elsewhere.
 Let's try to write a **template**:

 ```json
 // main.json